Monday, 5 February 2024

 Just before a battle, they would recite the well known prayers of their faith.
 What would their initiation rites involve?
 Templars were monks - not priests.
 Monks are not initiated, unlike priests who are.
 Prior to being accepted into the Order, the knights would hold a vigil to honour the crucifixion of Jesus, and would pray to Mary, his mother to intercede for their soul should they die.
 She was thought to be an intermediary for protection and safety.
 They would receive their robe, not in a highly official rite but it would involve commitment to perform their vows and duties, and to obey their extensive rules and be advised at all costs to avoid the terrifying accusation of heresy.
 They would swear upon a relic, maybe the Shroud of Edessa, folded to show the image of the face of a bearded man.
 The knights would remember the Order's founding fathers, such as St Bernard, Hughes of Payens, and the names of the many great knights who had fought and died in battle.
 It would involve Christian prayers for their Pope Clement V and King Philip and, of course, include prayer for the current Grand Master and high ranking members of the Order.
 They would remember their family who would be left behind and who would expect their demise on the battle field.
 It would involve receiving the bread and the wine as the body and blood of Jesus - the saviour of mankind who was foretold by the Old Testament prophets numerous times.
 They knew the land of the Old and New Testaments, and the places where Jesus had preached and where he had died.

 Their Order had the highest reputation for integrity for almost 200 years, but their early successes led over time to losses in protecting the Holy Land.
 As God had supported them initially, when they lost the battles, they were under suspicion of alienation from the Godhead.
 Why else did God fail to enable them to win?
-Rumours began to be spread as the Templars' funds began decreasing as money was borrowed from them.
-Of these, the French King Philip VI owed them the return of a great deal of borrowed money and he elicited help from his childhood friend, the corrupt Pope Clement V, to imprison, torture and kill many Templars including the reformer, James Molay, the last Grand Master, and his closest associate, Geoffrey de Charnay.
+Without Jerusalem, precious relics were not available for the famed cathedrals.
+Relics were being forged, and Templars knew of these forgeries!
+Rumours about heretical practices began to be spread as the Templars' funds decreased and few knights joined the Order.
+The French King Philip VI owed them a great deal of borrowed money and he elicited help from his childhood friend, the corrupt Pope Clement V, to imprison, torture and kill many Templars including the reformer, James Molay, the last Grand Master, and his closest associate, Geoffrey de Charnay.
 An edict went out to arrest all Templars on Friday 13th October 1307, a chosen date to reflect the day of the pagan goddess and the number associated with the female mensturation cycle, 13.
 Both these and hundreds of other Templar Knights were arrested on charges of the most heinous heretical depravities - heresy being the most shocking and despicable accusation for a Christian monk.
 The sickening heresies were trumped up not only to persecute individual Templars, but to put the entire Order into the lowest of religious calling when it had always been truly the highest.
 Since the Order’s founding, they had sacrificed their wealth - and often their lives - to escort pilgrims, giving their wealth to building cathedrals, and finding valuable relics to make the Church vastly wealthy, and taking nothing ever for themselves.
 A betrayal by the Church of this kind was devastating.
 So many stepped forward to defend them.
 The highest nobility in Europe, some knights who had signed up for many years, had seen nothing of the blasphemy and heresy they were accused of.

 A hundred Templars were burnt at the stake.
 The torture was not just physical, with rack, weights, screws, fire and burning, but also spiritual.
 Good Christian, as these men were, could tell no lie.
 In order to meet Jesus after death, they could make no slur against him.
 It would be greater than they could bear after a life of immense ordeals and the severest of hardships.
 So they would not have confessed to the heresy charges easily.
 Imprisoned for 7 years, James Molay, the last Grand Master, thought to be in his 70s, (Templars were exempt from military service when they reached 60) confessed under the most horrendous tortures.
 His confession was an act of betrayal against Jesus and the torture to extract this would have been of the severest kind, but the Pope gave forgiveness, and they would have been set free.
 However, the confession was retracted in March 1313.
 They knew they must be in a state of grace and have a clear conscience, and have no stain of lies or betrayal upon their soul.
 To retract a confession of heresy after admitting it was automatic immolation by fire - burning at the stake.
 This took place on the Ile aux Juifs, the place where Jews were executed.
 He knew this painful death faced him as he withdrew his confession for heresy.
 He went to his death in 1314 a courageous and true poor fellow soldier of Christ, betrayed by those in seats of power within the Christian Church that the Order had suffered, fought for and made wealthy since its creation.
 James’s conscience was clear before God at the end of his life and he suffered immensely to ensure this.
 Though little is recorded about him, his name is thought to have been Jacobus (James Bernard) and that he came from an estate in the hill country of Molay, approx 100 miles from Troyes, home of the first Grand Master and one of the oldest religious sites in France, active since the fourth century.
 In Germany the Templars were acquitted of the accusations, and in Spain and Portugal they were put on trial, but honourably found innocent of all charges!